ahmedelaskalany/landing_page/README.md

 - Added highlight on navigation bar links to sections.

-- Add svg files to the project.
+- Updated icons from svg files to Google Icons.